A five-storey, 600,000 cubic feet industrial space is transformed for this walkthrough exhibit.

-The newly expanded Nanaimo Airport makes for an ideal entry-point to Vancouver Island thanks to its close proximity to Nanaimo and Parksville attractions and convenient routes to the island’s other regions.
+The city of Nanaimo is the ideal entry-point to Vancouver Island thanks to its close proximity to popular attractions and convenient routes to the island’s other regions.
 Upon arrival, visitors should stop in downtown Nanaimo to pick up the city’s namesake treat, the Nanaimo bar, from one of the many coffee houses in the area before scooting just past city limits to check in at the Tigh-Na-Mara Seaside Spa Resort in Parksville.

-The warmer seasons are also a great time to get a taste of Vancouver Island’s unrivaled golfing options.
-There are four Golf Vancouver Island operated courses all less than a 20-minute drive from Tight-Na-Mara, including Eaglecrest Golf Club, Fairwinds Golf Club, Morningstar Golf Club and Pheasant Glen Golf Course.
+Vancouver Island is also known for its unrivaled golfing options.
+There are four Golf Vancouver Island-operated courses all less than a 20-minute drive from Tight-Na-Mara, including Eaglecrest Golf Club, Fairwinds Golf Club, Morningstar Golf Club and Pheasant Glen Golf Course.
 Each can be booked in a stay package or as part of multi-course experience packages.
 Golf Vancouver Island operates a total of 14 scenic, premiere courses in four distinct regions across the island: Southern Vancouver Island, Cowichan Valley, Parksville & Qualicum Beach, and Courtenay & Campbell River.
 From designing all-inclusive packages for the optimal ladies’ escape, guys’ weekend or couple’s retreat to crafting fully customized experiences to meet specific needs and tastes, Golf Vancouver Island creates getaways that are sure to please.